11 Greenhouse Ideas for Gardening

 This space-saving fold-down greenhouse is ideal for small backyards.
 This backyard DIY greenhouse attaches to a wall and folds down like an awning, so you can leave it up in warm weather and lower it to protect tender plants when frost is forecast.
 Made from PVC pipe and plastic sheeting it’s also lightweight, easy to adjust and it can be built in an afternoon — less if you have the PVC piping pre-cut at the hardware store or home center.

-How about a miniature greenhouse that folds away when it’s not needed?
+How about a portable greenhouse that can roll away when it’s not needed?
 This cleverest of greenhouse ideas can be placed anywhere in your yard that’s sunny, protected and flat.
-Measuring just 4 ft. x 4 ft., and with windows made from plastic film, this collapsible greenhouse is lightweight and portable.
-And it sits on its own pressure-treated wood platform.
-You can build this greenhouse in a weekend for less than $300.
+With windows made from plastic film, this rolling greenhouse is lightweight and portable.
+And it can hold up to 88 lbs.
+The no fuss assembly assures you’ll be up and running in an afternoon.

 Recycled Frames Greenhouse